 The sun's out and, for any musical theatre enthusiasts, the right songs are needed for the right moment.
-Fear not, as WhatsOnStage have gone around the office and picked the best summer tunes.
+Fear not, as WhatsOnStage has picked the best summer tunes.

 "Gold" - Once

 Once is the 2012 folk musical to end all folk musicals, and "Gold" is the perfect song for those relaxing Sunday afternoons hanging out in the sun, or for visiting your favourite local Irish bar to belt out the acoustic tunes.
 If you want to go even mellower, try out the a capella reprieve that comes later in the second act.

 "June is Bustin' Out All Over" - Carousel

 Let's take things back to the glorious technicolour past with "June is Bustin' Out All Over", featuring an exuberant dance sequence from the 1956 adaptation of Carousel.

 "Too Darn Hot" - Kiss Me, Kate

 If there's one thing that Brits complain about, it's the weather, and "Too Darn Hot" embodies this sentiment completely, but it does happen to have some rather spectacular dance sequences and blues infusions to boot.

 "Paciencia Y Fe (Patience and Faith)" - In The Heights

 Lin may have stolen the collective theatre world's hearts with a certain founding father, but for sheer summer goodness In The Heights can entertain you in spades.
 Washington Heights is a location bursting with musical verve and excitement – ready for all those summer nights.